 KINSHASA – Hospitals in Democratic Republic of Congo’s capital Kinshasa are “overwhelmed” by a rise in COVID-19 infections, President Felix Tshisekedi said on Saturday, as the country was hit by a third wave of the disease.

-Congo has officially registered relatively few cases, but low vaccination rates have left the country vulnerable to more contagious strains, including the highly-infectious Delta variant.
+Like many African countries, Congo has officially registered relatively few cases.
+But the virus has killed a number of prominent politicians, and low vaccination rates have left the country vulnerable to more contagious variants.